brisbang/doomrl/README.md

 You can test all these steps with Terminal/Run Task/Unit test build scripts (noting the release build step may fail).

 #### Lazarus notes
-Replacing the Lazarus installs with fpc installs would trigger an error when it came to running the debugger.
+The Lazarus installation is preferred to the simpler fpc installation because using fpc triggers an error when the debugger is used.

 ### The Lazarus IDE
 #### Configuration